Teradata/developer-resources/docs/install-ai-unlimited/quickstart/deploy-jupyter-docker.md

 ---
 id: deploy-jupyter-docker
-title: Deploy JupyterLab Using Docker
+title: Deploy JupyterLab using Docker
-description: Steps to deploy JupyterLab using Docker Engine and Compose file
+description: Steps to deploy JupyterLab using Docker Engine and Compose file.
 sidebar_position: 6
 tags:
   - Install AI Unlimited
-  - Install using Docker
-  - Load Docker Image
+  - Deploy JupyterLab
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Deploy JupyterLab Using Docker
+# Deploy JupyterLab using Docker

-This document outlines the steps for deploying and setting up a Teradata AI Unlimited interface using Docker.
+This article outlines the steps for deploying and setting up a Teradata AI Unlimited interface using Docker.
 You can use JupyterLab or workspace client as your Teradata AI Unlimited interface.

 You can deploy JupyterLab using:

 - Docker Engine

-- Docker Compose
+- Docker Compose: With Docker Compose, you can easily configure, install, and upgrade your Docker-based JupyterLab installation.

-For information about workspace client, see .
+For information about workspace client, see **insert link**.

 <Tabs>
   <TabItem value="Engine" label="Docker Engine" default>